Bukafelos/Udacity-DRLND-Project-2-Continuous-Control/Report.md

 I used the gradient clipping method as mentined in the benchmark implementation which was also included in the example code.

 The breaktrough moment to reach to a convergign agent was the use of batch normalization on both actor and critic networks.
 Before that the agent was not reaaly learing and the score was stuck around 1-2.
 After trying many unsuccesfull variations with the hyperparameters I tried the batch normalization and fortunately it led to the desired score.
+I was still having a peak score of 28-29 and then with further episodes the score was diminishing.
+Noticing that some randomness can cover the small gap to the target, I played with the random_seed parameter and I reached the target score of 30+.

 #### Hyperparameters